 What is the Statute of Limitations or Deadline for Filing an Actos Lawsuit?

-Individuals who developed bladder cancer or other injuries after using Actos may be entitled to financial compensation through a product liability lawsuit as a result of the manufacturer’s failure to adequately research the diabetes drug or warn about the risks associated with side effects of Actos.
+Thousands of individuals who developed bladder cancer or other injuries after using Actos pursued financial compensation through a product liability lawsuit as a result of the manufacturer’s failure to adequately research the diabetes drug or warn about the risks associated with side effects of Actos.

 Like every legal claim, each Actos lawsuit does have a deadline, known as a statute of limitations, which requires that a complaint be filed within a certain amount of time.